macewansce/pcom-0160-capstone-wiki/Application-Overview/Application-Maintenance.md

    ![read-priority-list](/.attachments/priority-user-can-view-the-priority-list.png)

-   Figure 2 - A user can view the priority list
+   *Figure 6 - A user can view the priority list*

 The priority maintenance area should display a list of priority for the active user.